ib-ruby/ib-ruby/spec/README.md

 Pattern for writing integration specs is like this:

-1. You define your user scenario (such as: subscribe for FOREX market data).
+1. You define your user scenario (such as: subscribe for FUTURES market data).

 2. You find out experimentally, what messages should be sent to IB to accomplish it, and what messages are sent by IB in return.